MSRConnections/Azure-training-course/Content/On-Demand High Throughput and High Performance Computing in Azure/SLURM Linux Cluster HOL/SLURM Linux Cluster HOL.md

 1. For the DNSNAME and NEWSTORAGEACCOUNTNAME, you will have to enter names that are unique to the Internet.
 Fortunately, you will be notified if they're not unique.
 A common convention is to assign NEWSTORAGEACCOUNTNAME the DNS name with the word "storage" appended to it (for example, "slurmlab" and "slurmlabstorage").
 Fill in these two values. **Remember that storage account names can only contain numbers and lowercase letters**.

-1. For ADMINUSERNAME and ADMINPASSWORD, enter values you can easily remember; you will need them in [Exercise 5](#Exercise5).
+1. For ADMINUSERNAME and ADMINPASSWORD, enter values you can easily remember; you will need them in subsequent exercises.
 Do note that little error checking is performed on these values.
-For example, if you set ADMINUSERNAME to something illegal such as _admin_, the deployment will fail with a cryptic error message.
+For example, if you include a space in ADMINUSERNAME, the deployment will fail with a cryptic error message.
 Also, passwords longer than 32 characters are not handled correctly.
 Microsoft is aware that error checking for template parameters needs to improve and is working on it.
 For ADMINUSERNAME, either use the default or your given name, and keep the ADMINPASSWORD length to less than 16 characters just to be safe.

 1. For SCALENUMBER, the default of 2 is sufficient for this lab.
 This value specifies the number of virtual-machine worker nodes in the cluster.
 The template automatically creates an additional VM to serve as the master node.